 The system runs on an SGI workstation.
-For the majority of the experiments, image acquisition was by a Sony Hi-8 video camera with the images subsampled to 32x32 pixels.
-Some of the experiments were carried out directly on images captured by the Artificial Retina.
-The processing speed is about 6Hz.
+For the majority of the experiments, image acquisition was by a Sony Hi-8 video camera with the images subsampled to 32x32 pixels or 128x128 pixels.
+Other experiments were carried out directly on 32x32 images captured by the Artificial Retina.
+The processing speed is about 10Hz for 32x32 images on the SGI.